firstxqs/learningit/readme.txt

-this is the second time that this file been changed. tomorrow is a good day!
+this is the second time that this file been changed.¡£ tomorrow is a good day!